austinsonger/documentation/source/main/OwlHsoftwaretap.rst

 We will need some tools and a user in each one of your servers in order to coordinate the traffic capture functionality

-* Create and configure owl user in your servers
+* Create and configure owlh user in your servers

 .. _this script:  https://raw.githubusercontent.com/owlh/owlhostnettap/master/owlh-setup.sh.centos7